Julian-Lafond/Projects/Pass the Pigs/README.md

-#Assignment 1 - Pass the Pigs

-Pass the Pigs

 This program is a self-playing implementation game in which up to 10 players roll a pig and gain points until a player reaches 100 points.
 Each player may roll the pig until they land on its side.